Works and Reviews

 A 22 track CD with a range of Pat Hanchet’s styles is available for £10 including postage and packing.

-“Shimmering and Sparks” for piano (one or two hands), is available on Moves Classical Music label, Australia, “70 more variations on ‘Twinkle, Twinkle Little Star’, performed by Michael Kierean Harvey.
-It is available online from iTues, Buywell Just Classical and the Australian Music Centre, or from Thomas and Readings music retailers.
-The album is also shortly to be issued in print by the Shanghai Conservatory of Music Publishers.
+“Shimmering and Sparks” for piano (one or two hands), is available on Moves Classical Music label, Australia, “70 more variations on ‘Twinkle, Twinkle Little Star’, performed by Michael Kierean Harvey”.
+It is available online from iTunes, Buywell Just Classical and the Australian Music Centre, or from Thomas and Readings music retailers.
+The printed album is now published by the Shanghai Conservatory of Music Press as More Variations on the Theme of Twinkle Twinkle Little Star from Composers around the World.

 Phoenix Music publishes some very-easy-to-play pieces for beginner string ensemble, which are currently in print and available.